Beginner's Guide to the Bus

 Some stops may have barriers to accessibility, but the operator is required to find a safe location for you to board.

 Priority seats are available near the front of the bus.
-Operators are required to ask customers to make priority seating available upon request.
-Customers are expected to yield their seats to seniors and people with disabilities, but cannot be forced to move.
+Operators are required to ask riders to make priority seating available upon request.
+Riders are expected to yield their seats to seniors and people with disabilities, but cannot be forced to move.

 Seniors and people with disabilities may qualify for reduced bus fares.